sayyidkhan/mastra-dev/API.md

   "success": true,
   "data": {
-    "prompt": "What are the key financial insights?", "user_response": "I need this for a board presentation, please format professionally", "response": "**Executive Summary: Key Financial Insights**\n\n📊 **Performance Highlights:**\n- Restaurant A shows higher profitability with a 15% profit margin compared to Restaurant B's 12%\n- Revenue growth indicates strong market position...\n\n*Formatted for board presentation as requested*", "documentSelection": {
+    "prompt": "What are the key financial insights?", "userResponse": "I need this for a board presentation, please format professionally", "response": "**Executive Summary: Key Financial Insights**\n\n📊 **Performance Highlights:**\n- Restaurant A shows higher profitability with a 15% profit margin compared to Restaurant B's 12%\n- Revenue growth indicates strong market position...\n\n*Formatted for board presentation as requested*", "documentSelection": {
       "criteria": ["All documents"],